Limited Time Offer:Up to 20% off Hello Interview Premium

 114961518

 The pointers i, left, and right represent the current triplet we are considering.
-If nums[left] + nums[right] > nums[i], then we know there are a total of right - left valid triplets, since all triplets between left and right are also valid triplets.
-We can then decrement right to check for the valid triplets that can be made by decreasing the middle value.
+If nums[left] + nums[right] > nums[i], then every index from left to right - 1 also forms a valid triplet with right and i — because the array is sorted, so each of those values is at least as large as nums[left].
+That gives us right - left valid triplets in one step.
+We then decrement right to look for valid triplets with a smaller middle value.

 Visualization